wp-plugins/widget-visibility-time-scheduler/README.txt

 = Show and hide widgets within a desired period and at given weekdays =

 The Widget Visibility Time Scheduler enables you to set the period and weekdays of the visibility of each widget easily.
 You can set to show or to hide the widget during schedule.
 It is available in english, german, spanish, brazilian portuguese and persian language.

+= Daytime version available =

+If you want to schedule the visibility based on the daytime of each weekday please contact the author at m.stehle@gmx.de and ask for the premium version of the plugin.

 = What users said =